jforkster/xliveless/_readme.txt

 XLiveLess - small replacement of the xlive.dll with no online support

 Notes:
-  * run LaunchGTAIV.exe instead GTAIV.exe (to prevent "drunk" camera)
+  * run LaunchGTAIV.exe instead GTAIV.exe to prevent "drunk" camera
+  * Plugin saveToGameFolder not included in this beta version

 Main features:
   * complete replacement of the xlive.dll (original dll isn't required)
   * all online functions are disabled (to prevent cheating in multiplayer)